mo10serek/cst8917_Assignment_1/README.md

 after that, go to the **Query editor** blade in the database resource in Azure Portal and log in.
 Then select **Select Top 1000 Rows** after right click the dbo.ImageMetrics table and check the results if there are any updated rows.

+#### Run again and deploy the function to Azure

+Press F1 again to open the command palette and run `Azure Functions: Deploy to function app...`.
+Choose the function app you made and later select **Deploy** when you are in the redeploying process.

+After redeploying, run the `Execute Function Now...` command to run the function.

+submit the image in the blob storage and check if the database is updated

 ## Clean up the resources

 After you finish a function application, go to the resource groups in Azure Portal and delete each one of them to prevent additional costs.